klimbeta/klimbeta/docs/guide/Why/Value.md

 <!-- ---------------------------------------------------------------------------- -->
 ## BadgeValue

-- If Climbers want to know their max Route Grade, then they'd probably want to know how [Difficult](/reference/Score/Difficulty/Overview) they can climb.
+- If Climbers want to know their max <route>Route</route> Grade, then they'd probably want to know how [Difficult](/reference/Score/Difficulty/Overview) they can climb.

 - Being the first person to person a BetaElement is like gaining the "Badge" of a First Ascent.
 - Get a perfect score on BetaComp's [tests](/tests/TestsOverview) to add to your CV when applying for Climbing jobs.